-Dear Mr. Thurman:
+Dear Dr. Bellows:

 Listed below are the observations and recommendations from the final audit work we performed for you.
+These items are considered minor control deficiencies and are not included or referred to in the audit report.
 Please review them very carefully, along with the review copy of your audit report.
 If you have questions or desire additional information, please call us so that any discrepancies may be resolved.